zainulislam95/ZainsCintRobotCleaner/README.md

-# Zains Cint Robot Cleaner Task
+# Zain's Cint Robot Cleaner Task

 ## Rules Followed
 * All Models and funtions are following SOLID principles and Unit Tests are properly implemented.